Fody/Home/pages/source/addin-discovery.md

 ﻿# Addin Discovery

-Every Weaver must publish the location of it's binary at compile time as an MSBuild item, so Fody is able to locate it.
+Every Weaver must publish the location of it's binary ('WaverName.Fody.dll') at compile time as an MSBuild item, so Fody is able to locate it.
 This is achieved by providing a `.props` file with the NuGet package with the following default content:

 ```xml
 ﻿<Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">